Deadline for Submitting Grades

 Thursday, 2 January 2014, 5:00pm: All grades are due in Polaris.

 Submit grades for the students in your classes through Polaris.
-(The ability to enter grades for Fall 2013 will be turned on in Polaris on 11 December 2013.)
 You may access Polaris wherever you have an Internet connection.
 After logging into Polaris, click on the Enter Grades tab.
 Once you choose one of your classes, choose a grade for each student from the grades drop-down list.
 Clicking the Submit button will save the entries you've made.
-You may change the grades you have submitted until the grades deadline; after the deadline, all grades will be officially recorded on students' transcripts.
+You may change the grades you have submitted until the grading deadline; after the deadline, all grades will be officially recorded on students' transcripts.

 |A||the student has mastered the material of the course and has demonstrated exceptional critical skills and originality;|